How to balance collaboration and security on Workplace by Facebook

 With its familiar interface, it’s easy for employees to be lulled into a false sense of security regarding information that can be shared and discussed on Workplace by Facebook.

-Netskope is the only cloud security solutions provider in the market that secures the platform.
+Netskope was the first cloud security solutions provider in the market to secure the Workplace by Facebook platform.

 Netskope for Workplace allows administrators to drill down on users, activities, devices, and more accessing Workplace by Facebook.